TrucNgMinh/ProductApi/README.md

 # ProductApi

-An .NET 6 Web API with JSON Web Token (JWT) to authentication and Mediator design pattern.
+An .NET 6 Web API with MySQL database, JSON Web Token (JWT) to authentication and Mediator design pattern.

 Feature Note:
  - You must Register and then Login so that you can have the token.